threefoldtecharchive/did_research/meetings/did_for_phonebook_farms_nodes.md

 Nodes info: capacity, but also current status: number of workloads, amount reserved, details for the network If We run bcdb on every node: stuff for workloads etc, necessary, if on-chain.
 If all goes right, node should report the same as it is on-chain.
 Light info could come directly from the nodes BCDB.

-We need to define a tree so you know where you need to go for which info, possible in BCDB
+We need to define a tree so you know where you need to go for which info, possible in BCDB.

 ### How to access BCDBs ?